-If sleeping in Salt Lake City Airport does not appeal to you, there are hotels near the airport that offer a free airport shuttle:
+If sleeping in Salt Lake City Airport does not appeal to you, there are hotels near the airport:

 To find a cheap room, there is a list of hotels near Salt Lake City Airport on Tripadvisor that can be sorted by price.

-- Business Center: Regus Express offers computers with internet connection and other business services.
-Location: Terminal Two, between Concourse C & D. Hours: 7 am - 9pm
+- Business Center - Regus Express offers computers with internet connection and other business services.
+Location: Terminal Two, between Concourse C & D. Hours: 7:00AM - 9:00PM.

-- Luggage Trolleys - available for a rate of $5.00 (the highest rate I have found to date).
+- Baggage Carts - available for a rate of $5.00 (the highest rate I have found to date).
 There is a $0.25 refund for returning the cart.

-- Mobile Charging - Power outlets are available throughout the terminals and power strips have been installed in the connector between Terminal 1 and Terminal 2.
+- Mobile Charging - Power outlets are available throughout the terminals and the connector hallway.